-The Would-Be President
+The Would-Be President (Original 2019 version)

 The play is a farce which presents dignified people of color in direct opposition to a Trump-style clown and his entitled family.
-The interactions between these two groups allow for trenchant commentary on the influence of personal responsibility on leadership.
+The interactions between these two groups allow for cutting commentary on the influence of personal responsibility on leadership.
 The humorous hook of the play is this: From whom would the most powerful man on Earth expect to get more power?
 And what would that power look like?
 There is a hint on the back cover where a small flying saucer appears in the top left corner.

 To read the first 15 pages and watch an unboxing video click here.
 (Please note these scans are a little grainy.
 The text in the actual zine, however, was professionally printed and is razor sharp.)